University of Florida word mark

 • Provision of high-value materials that are not freely available (e.g., biologics, chemical, model systems, technology, etc.)

-• New!
-Consulting agreements, when the researcher will be conducting research as part of the consulting activities.
+• Consulting agreements, when the researcher will be conducting research as part of the consulting activities.
 Non-research consulting activities are not Other Support.

-• New!
-In-kind contributions, e.g. office/laboratory space, equipment, supplies, or personnel (including students) supported by any entity other than UF.
+• In-kind contributions, e.g. office/laboratory space, equipment, supplies, or personnel (including students) supported by any entity other than UF.
 If the time commitment or dollar value of the in-kind contribution is not readily ascertainable, the researcher must provide reasonable estimates.

 • Note: Institutional resources, such as core facilities or shared equipment that are made broadly available, should not be included in Other Support, but rather listed under Facilities and Other Resources.

 NIH requires senior/key personnel to submit Other Support as part of the Just-in-Time procedures.
 All other support indicated above must be included in that process.
 Researchers are responsible for promptly notifying NIH of any substantive changes to previously submitted Just-in-Time information up to the time of award.
-Submission of JIT or any changes must be routed through UF’s DSP.
+Submission of JIT or any changes must be routed through DSP.

-New!
-All Other Support submissions must now be electronically signed by the person for whom the report is submitted.
-Any electronic signature must be affixed (physical signature scanned or affixed with digital writing device, Adobe signature, DocuSign, etc.) and affixed before the submission is flattened into a single PDF.
+All Other Support submissions must be electronically signed by the person for whom the report is submitted.
+Any electronic signature must be affixed (physical signature scanned or affixed with digital writing device, Adobe signature, DocuSign, etc.) before the submission is flattened into a single PDF.
 An administrator pasting an image of signature onto the documents or signing on behalf of an investigator in any way is not allowed.
 After signing ensure the document has been flattened (see instructions).

 After the initial NIH award, researchers must disclose changes in Other Support in the annual research performance progress report (RPPR).
 Additionally, any substantive changes must have prior approval.
 Email ufawards@ufl.edu if you identify any substantive changes.